Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/Primary Sources/Classes/History/The Greek Theater Lecture Outline.md

 -   **Key Questions**

-    -   In what ways did tragedy and comedy comment on Athenian life and [[politics]]?
+    -   In what ways did tragedy and comedy comment on Athenian life and [[Politics]]?

     -   How did tragedy allow Greeks to explore the tensions in society?